 - Non-coercion.
 Both assume that people are inherently willing to contribute and that coercion is unnecessary and undesirable.
 Instead, they support people in creating environments and systems so people can meet their needs and each other’s needs themselves.

 - Self-organization.
-There is no external authority in either system – all that counts is what people decide for themselves, granted they make agreements fully based on willingness/consent.
-This inter-personal approach is, therefore, beyond moral right or wrong, and the only measure of success is how well people were able to meet as many needs as possible, or how well a circle was able to reach the aim.
+There is no external authority in either system.
+All that counts is what people decide for themselves, granted they make agreements fully based on willingness/consent.
+This inter-personal approach is, therefore, beyond moral right or wrong.
+The only measure of success is how well people were able to meet as many needs as possible, or how well a circle was able to reach the aim.
 Both of them leave behind the absolute and instead aim for balance and cooperation to maximize a desired outcome.

 - Holistic and system view.
 Both systems have a holistic frame of interdependence: what I do has an impact on you, and I can support you in meeting your needs.